Ducatel/MysensorHomeNode/README.md

 In this repo you should find the sources of each node I use in my house.
 Nodes use MySensor network.

+## Gateway
+From now, just a basic serial Gateway

 ## Garage node
     * Temperature sensor with `Dallas DS18B20`
     * Control the garage door motor with one way relay